 Amphetamines are highly addictive and very commonly abused.
 They are used for some medical conditions, but they are also used recreationally and for non-medical purposes.

 Treatment for Methylphenidate Addiction With Evoke Wellnes MA

 If you or someone you love struggles with an addiction to methylphenidate, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based addiction treatment.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment.
 Our solution-focused addiction treatment will lead you on the road to long-lasting recovery.
 So you don’t have to suffer any longer, call us today.
 Our addiction specialists are available around the clock, and all calls are free and confidential.
 Let us help you to live a happier and healthier lifestyle free from addiction.